Skip To Content

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-To be admitted to any of the undergraduate programs at South University, the prospective student must provide proof of high school graduation as recognized by the state of residence on the date the degree was earned, or the equivalent (e.g. GED with no single test score below 145 or numeric score equivalent to 2.0 on old version or state-issued certificate designated as the equivalent of a High School Diploma) with a minimum CGPA of 2.0 on a 4.0 scale.
-The prospective student must also complete the university administered placement tests prior to the start of the first quarter for campus students and during the first session of attendance for online students.
+The prospective student must also complete the university administered placement tests within the first quarter of attendance.
 South University accepts the International Baccalaureate Program diploma as meeting the requirement for high school graduation.
 Credentials earned outside the United States must be evaluated by a NACES or AICE-member credential evaluation service.
 Please speak with an admissions representative for more information.

-Students with less than the minimum CGPA of 2.0 on a 4.0 scale may meet admissions requirements by submitting a minimum combined SAT (Evidence-Based Reading and Writing, and Math) score of 700 or 900 on the old SAT, a combined ACT score of 18, or a satisfactory score on the university-administered admissions examination (see the Admissions Office) or meet the criteria established for acceptance as a transfer student.
+Students with less than the minimum CGPA of 1.49 on a 4.0 scale may meet admissions requirements by submitting a minimum combined SAT (Evidence-Based Reading and Writing, and Math) score of 700 or 900 on the SAT requiring an essay portion, a combined ACT score of 18, or meet the criteria established for acceptance as a transfer student.

-Students with less than the minimum CGPA of 2.0 on a 4.0 scale may be admitted provisionally for two quarters.
+Students with a CGPA between 1.49 to 1.0 on a 4.0 scale may be admitted provisionally for two quarters.
 Failure to achieve a 1.5 CGPA in the first two quarters of attendance will result in dismissal.
 Students may appeal the dismissal by following the Procedures for Appealing Academic/Financial Aid Dismissal Policy.

 • Removal from class

-• Cancellation of enrollment
+• Cancelation of enrollment

 • No final course grades